-Costa Coffee give you 100 free points when you sign up to their Costa Coffee Club.
-After that you earn 5 points for every £1 you spend on anything in the shop including muffins and bacon rolls.
-Costa also offer bonus points during the year to encourage you to drink more coffee and spend more money.
+Costa Coffee gives you 100 free points when you sign up to their Costa Coffee Club.
+After that, you earn 5 points for every £1 you spend on anything in the shop including muffins and bacon rolls.
+Costa also offers bonus points during the year to encourage you to drink more coffee and spend more money.

 To earn rewards with the Starbucks rewards card you need to load money onto the card and then you earn stars for each drink you buy.
 Once you have earned enough stars you will be rewarded with a free drink once you have used your card 15 times.

-Caffe Nero have a simple card where they stamp it every time you buy a coffee and reward you with a free drink once your loyalty card has been stamped 9 times.
+Caffe Nero has a simple card where they stamp it every time you buy a coffee and reward you with a free drink once your loyalty card has been stamped 9 times.

 Use reusable coffee cups to save money

 Using reusable coffee cups can save you money or earn you extra rewards from different coffee chains.
 Using reusable cups is a great way to save you money and help save the amount of plastic being wasted.
 Reusable cups can be picked up relatively cheaply either from the coffee shops themselves or from any number of other shops either online or offline.
 It is quite common for re-useable coffee cups to be handed out by companies looking to promote their products and services so keep your eyes open for these freebies.

 In Pret A Manger customers can save 50p on each coffee they purchase in a reusable cup.
 That means if you use your reusable cup 5 times you have saved yourself the equivalent of a cappuccino.